quantum-visualizations/qmsolve/README.md

 ```
 [Link to the example](https://github.com/quantum-visualizations/qmsolve/blob/main/examples/eigenstate%20solver%20examples/1D_harmonic_oscillator.py)

 This is the simplest example and one of the most well-studied Hamiltonians.
 The script uploaded serves as an example of how to use the interface of the Eigenstate solver.
 This script returns the energies and a visualization of the eigenstates of the harmonic oscillator with an interactive slider.
-The second script, `1D_harmonic_oscillator_superpositions.py` [Link to the example](https://github.com/quantum-visualizations/qmsolve/blob/main/examples/eigenstate%20solver%20examples/1D_harmonic_oscillator_superpositions.py) uses exactly the same Hamiltonian, but this time returns a simulation of a superposition of the computed eigenstates, whose coefficients can be interactively modified using the circular widgets presented below the following animation.
+The second script, `1D_harmonic_oscillator_superpositions.py` [(link to the example)](https://github.com/quantum-visualizations/qmsolve/blob/main/examples/eigenstate%20solver%20examples/1D_harmonic_oscillator_superpositions.py) uses exactly the same Hamiltonian, but this time returns a simulation of a superposition of the computed eigenstates, whose coefficients can be interactively modified using the circular widgets presented below the following animation.

 ![animation](/images/1D_harmonic_oscillator.gif)